 Uttar Pradesh: At least eight killed,15 injured in boiler explosion at factory in Hapur

+Uttar Pradesh: At least nine killed, 19 injured in boiler explosion at factory in Hapur

 The impact of the explosion was so intense that the roofs of some of the factories located in the vicinity were damaged.
 It took three hours for the fire tenders to douse the blaze in the factory

-At least eight workers died and 15 were injured when a boiler exploded at a chemical factory in western Uttar Pradesh's Hapur district on Saturday afternoon, police said.
+At least nine workers died and 19 were injured when a boiler exploded at a chemical factory in western Uttar Pradesh's Hapur district on Saturday afternoon, police said.

 Uttar Pradesh | A blast happened in a boiler in a chemical factory in Hapur district.
 Multiple fire tenders at the spot. pic.twitter.com/WUGwiRKuvn